 From those thirty, Michael Schumacher has taken the most podiums here with eleven top three finishes.
 Ferrari are the team with the most podiums at the track with 25.
-British and German drivers share the record for most podium finishes at Catalunya, with nineteen each.
+British drivers have the record for most podium finishes at Catalunya, with twenty.

-On the current grid, there are six previous Spanish Grand Prix podium finishers.
-Lewis Hamilton has the most, with eight, while Kimi Raikkonen and Sebastian Vettel have each finished in the top three five times in Spain.
-Max Verstappen has three top three finishes, and Daniel Ricciardo and Valtteri Bottas have had two podiums at the track.
+On the 2021 grid, there are seven previous Spanish Grand Prix podium finishers.
+Lewis Hamilton has the most, with nine, Fernando Alonso has had seven home podiums, while Kimi Raikkonen and Sebastian Vettel have each finished in the top three five times in Spain.
+Max Verstappen has four top three finishes, Valtteri Bottas has finished in the top three on three occasions and Daniel Ricciardo has had two podiums at the track.